nevil2/cams-website/src/lib/content/digitalguide.md

 This is a separate application which collects new crag and route information from the public.

-The application is embeded in particpating clubs websites.
+The application is embedded in participating clubs websites.
 It includes TopoEditor for creating topos with the new route(s).

 The submissions are moderated by the club moderator and subsequently transferred electronically into the Club's main routes database.